informartin/zkRelay/README.md

 ## Compilation and Setup

-With the zkRelay-cli command `zkRelay-cli compile-and-generate-proof-validator` we start an execution pipeline of three ZoKrates cmds:
+With the zkRelay-cli command `zkRelay setup` we start an execution pipeline of three ZoKrates cmds:

 - First, the off-chain validation program has to be compiled: